ginatrapani/isosceles/puphpet/puppet/modules/apache/README.md

 ###Classes and Defined Types

-This module modifies Apache configuration files and directories, and will purge any configuration not managed by Puppet.
+This module modifies Apache configuration files and directories and purges any configuration not managed by Puppet.
 Configuration of Apache should be managed by Puppet, as non-Puppet configuration files can cause unexpected failures.

 It is possible to temporarily disable full Puppet management by setting the [`purge_configs`](#purge_configs) parameter within the base `apache` class to 'false'.
 This option should only be used as a temporary means of saving and relocating customized configurations.
 See the [`purge_configs` parameter](#purge_configs) for more information.